practicalli/practicalli.github.io/docs/writing-tips.md

     An effective way of sharing code and configuration mutliple times in a book or across multiple books.

+!!!
+WARNING "Avoid embedding file from same repository"
+    An `HTTP Error 429: Too Many Requests` can occur when running `mkdocs serve` due to embedding a file in a code block that comes from the same repository as the site being built.

 ## Content tabs

 Create in page tabs that can also be